 Check out our digitized collections!
 These local collections are part of NOBLE Digital Heritage and Digital Commonwealth.
 The digitization of some of these collections was made possible by grants from the Reading Celebration Trust.

 Don’t miss this old footage of Reading when the town went “Hollywood” for a 1935 Rotary Club fundraiser:

-DIGITIZED TOWN REPORTS, BOOKS & YEARBOOKS
+DIGITIZED REPORTS, BOOKS, & YEARBOOKS

-Through the services of the Boston Public Library’s Digitization Center, the Library now has digital and cataloged collection of many Reading Town Reports and Reading Memorial High School yearbooks.
+Through the services of the Boston Public Library’s Digitization Center, the Library now has a digital and cataloged collection of many Reading Town Reports and Reading Memorial High School yearbooks.
 Part of the Internet Archive, these items are easy to access and search.

 Our Town, Your Story (2019)